Tasty and colorful Toasted Bagels with Egg Salad and Smoked Salmon are my husband Robert’s favorite breakfast!

 Robert loves egg salad and smoked salmon, so combining the two in an open-faced sandwich for his breakfast one morning was a no-brainer.

-For the egg salad, I start with hard boiling eggs in my Instant Pot – now my preferred method, because they come out perfect, every time.
+For the egg salad, I start with hard cooking the eggs in my Instant Pot – now my preferred method, because they come out perfect, every time.
 No gray shadow, no over-done (or under-done) yolks, and super easy to peel with no damage.
 What more could you ask for from a hard-boiled egg?
 (I’ve also included below directions following a more traditional cooking method, for those of you without an Instant Pot.)

 Making egg salad is not an exact science; it depends largely on the size and freshness of your ingredients.
 My proportions are a good place to start; add more mustard for more zing and/or more mayonnaise for more moisture.
 Be careful with the onions – if you’re using large green onions and they’re very fresh, you may need only one.